JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/about.md

 ## News

-- September 2024: Two papers "*Getting More Juice Out of the SFT Data: Reward Learning from Human Demonstration Improves SFT for LLM Alignment*" and "*SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining*" are accepted by NeurIPS 2024.
+- September 2024: Two papers "*Getting More Juice Out of the SFT Data: Reward Learning from Human Demonstration Improves SFT for LLM Alignment*" and "*SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining*" are accepted by **NeurIPS 2024**.
 Congratulations to all my collborators!

 - August 2024: I'm very happy to receive the **INFORMS Computing Society Prize**!
 See you in Seattle this October!